Nighttime Person Re-Identification via Collaborative Enhancement Network with Multi-domain Learning: Experiment

 \subsection{Experiment Settings}

-\textbf{Implementation Details.} In this paper, CENet utilizes the TransReID~\cite{TransReID_2021} network as the backbone in the ReID branch.
+\textbf{Implementation Details.} In this work, we utilize the TransReID~\cite{TransReID_2021} network as the backbone of ReID branch.
 The backbone is equipped with an \textit{ImageNet} pre-trained model for feature extraction.
-Corresponding classification head networks are designed for both the real domain dataset and the synthetic domain dataset, tailored to their respective number of categories.
-In the relighting branch, the shared encoder follows the aforementioned parameters.
-However, the relighting subnet uses randomly initialized parameters, which allows the framework to learn specific features for low-light image relighting.
+Corresponding classification heads are designed for both the real domain dataset and the synthetic domain dataset, tailored to their respective number of categories.
+In relighting branch, the shared encoder follows the aforementioned parameters.
+However, the relighting subnet uses randomly initialized parameters, which allow the network to learn specific features for image relighting.
 The entire framework is trained end-to-end on the real domain dataset \textit{Night600} and the synthetic domain dataset \textit{Syn\_Dark}.
-Specifically, all images are resized to a size of $256 \times 128$, and random horizontal flipping, cropping, and random erasing techniques are applied during training to mitigate overfitting issues.
+Specifically, all images are resized to a size of $256 \times 128$, and random horizontal flipping, cropping, and random erasing techniques are applied during training to avoid overfitting.
 Each batch size is set to 64, and the initial learning rate is set to 0.008.
-We employ stochastic gradient descent (SGD) optimizer with a momentum of 0.9 and weight decay of 1e-4. \textit{In testing phase, CENet can only perform the ReID branch, which gets rid of the extra computational cost of existing methods that rely on relighting results during inference.}
+We employ the stochastic gradient descent (SGD) optimizer with a momentum of 0.9 and weight decay of 1e-4.
+During the testing phase, CENet executes only the ReID branch, thereby eliminating the extra computational cost of image relighting in the inference stage.